 You will need both substance and form, to make exciting content – both what and how.

-In another post, I will be talking more about the “what”, but today I want to talk about the form, also known as the shape of your content.
+In 6 Types of Content, I talk more about the “what”, but today I want to talk about the form, also known as the shape of your content.

 Shapes for your content